 - Extensions can be in more than one Hunt Group. - Outside calls can be answered and transferred to a Hunt Group.
-The voice messaging system, PARTNER Attendant, and the Direct Extension Dial feature can also transfer calls to a Hunt Group. - Calls cannot be transferred to a Hunt Group if all extensions in that group are busy. - If only one extension in a Hunt Group is available and that extension does not answer an incoming call, the call returns to the extension that transferred the call (or to that extension's transfer return extension) after the programmed number of transfer return rings.. - You can program a Group Hunting button on a system phone to ring or voice signal a specified Hunt Group with one touch.
+The voice messaging system and the PARTNER Attendant also can transfer calls to a Hunt Group. - Calls cannot be transferred to a Hunt Group if all extensions in that group - If only one extension in a Hunt Group is available and that extension does not answer an incoming call, the call returns to the extension that transferred the call (or to that extension's transfer return extension) after the programmed amount of transfer return rings. - You can program a Group Hunting button on a system phone to ring or voice signal a Hunt Group with one touch.

-If you have a voice messaging system, you can program Hunt Group 7 (Intercom] [z] [z]) on a button to retrieve messages with one touch.
+■ If you have a voice messaging system, you can program Hunt Group 7 ([Intercom] [z] [z] [z]) on a button to retrieve messages with one touch.